Generalized Groves of Neural Additive Models: Pursuing transparent and accurate machine learning models in finance: Prerequisites

 \section{Prerequisites}

 In this section, we briefly review neural additive models (NAMs).
 Assume we have $\mathcal{D} \times \mathcal{Y}$, where $\mathcal{D}$ is the dataset with $n$ samples and $p$ features and $\mathcal{Y}$ is the corresponding numerical values in regression and labels in classification.
-We assume the data generating process (DGP) of
+We assume the data-generating process (DGP) of